 The IC Bus of German Railways currently operates on the following routings:

-- Düsseldorf to Lille in France via Ghent and Antwerpen in Belgium and Roermond in The Netherlands.
+- Düsseldorf to Lille in France via Ghent and Antwerpen in Belgium and Roermond and Eindhoven in The Netherlands.

 - Düsseldorf to Liège / Luik / Lüttich in Belgium via Maastricht in The Netherlands